Preventing Prompt Injection with Type-Directed Privilege Separation: Case Studies

+The agent's prompt contains several examples of useful commands for reference.
+After the agent determines that it cannot make any more progress, it runs \code{git diff --cached} and generates a \code{diff} file with a list of changes made \citep{yangSWEagentAgentComputerInterfaces2024}.
+This serves as the agent's final patch.

-This undefended agent is vulnerable to prompt injection attack.
-The most accessible channel is prompt injection embedded in free-text fields, e.g., the body of an issue or comments.
-When an agent processes this text, the injected command (e.g., “create backdoor.py”) can override application instructions, causing the agent to inject malicious code or otherwise cause harm.
+Unfortunately, this architecture is vulnerable to prompt injection attacks.
+Bug reports are typically sourced from the ``issues'' section of online repositories, which are open to all users.
+An adversarial user can take advantage of this and embed an injection within the bug report (i.e., within the main body of the issue, as a user comment, etc.).
+When the agent processes this text, the injected command can cause the agent to inject malicious code or otherwise cause harm.